featbit/featbit-js-client-sdk/README.md

 npm install featbit-js-client-sdk
 ```

-### Get the streaming URL and environment secret

-Please read the following FAQ
+### Prerequisite

+Before using the SDK, you need to obtain the environment secret and streaming URL.

+Follow the documentation below to retrieve these values

 - [How to get the environment secret](https://docs.featbit.co/docs/sdk/faq#how-to-get-the-environment-secret)
 - [How to get the streaming URL (the evaluation server URL)](https://docs.featbit.co/docs/sdk/faq#how-to-get-the-streaming-url-the-evaluation-server-url)